darinz/DL/12_CV/01_fundamental_concepts.md

 - $a \in [-128, 127]$ (Green-Red axis)
 - $b \in [-128, 127]$ (Blue-Yellow axis)

+> **Key Insight:** LAB is more perceptually uniform than RGB, making it useful for color-based segmentation and comparison.

 ## 3. Mathematical Foundations

 ### Convolution